 View previous revision

 (Business and Administrative Studies)

 Prerequisite: None.
 This course is recommended as an entry level university course designed to develop business math skills to prepare students planning to pursue a business program.

 ADMN 100 is not available for challenge.

 Students planning to study Accounting, Management Science, Finance, Economics, and Marketing will need a solid background of mathematical skills in order to understand, analyze, and solve the types of problems they will encounter in these subject areas.
 ADMN 100 has been designed to build the quantitative skills that will foster post-secondary success in the online learning environment in all key business areas.
 It will especially appeal to students who want to upgrade their quantitative skills to the level required to enter a typical degree program in business or economics.
-In addition to a review of basic arithmetic, statistics, and algebra, students will become familiar with the mathematics of business, management, marketing, finance, and investment.
+In addition to a review of basic arithmetic, statistics, and algebra, students will become familiar with the mathematics of business, management, finance, and investment.
 The course concludes with an introduction to the basics of accounting.
 We anticipate that, as a result of first working through ADMN 100, more students will successfully complete business related degrees in a variety of specializations including Accounting, Finance, Management, Marketing, and Economics offered at Athabasca University and at post-secondary institutions anywhere in the world.

 Each lesson consists of a lesson overview followed by a series of sections, each of which consists of key objectives, required reading(s), and assigned online and written exercises.
 You will complete each lesson by taking an online Quiz that is worth 10% of your final course grade.

 - Lesson 6: Trade Discounts, Cash Discounts, Markup, and Markdown